 Online crime wave

 Simple data theft is climbing fast.
-The study, sponsored by Varonis security software company found 76 percent or three out of four organisations say they have been hit by the loss or theft of data in the past two years.
+The study, sponsored by Varonis, a security software company, found three out of four organisations have been hit by the data theft in the past two years.

 Last year 67 percent or two-thirds of companies reported they had suffered a loss.

 Ransomware is among the fastest growing threat.
-Ponemon says Seventy-eight percent of companies worry that they may be attacked.
+Ponemon says Seventy-eight percent of companies worry about attacks.

 Ponemon confirms what we all know, insiders are the biggest computer security threat.
 Yet employees are not necessarily criminals.
-The study found insider negligence is the biggest cause of the losses and is twice as common as deliberate inside theft.
+Insider negligence is the biggest cause of loss.
+It is twice as common as deliberate inside theft.

-Of those companies who have already been attacked, half say they were not aware of anything until 24 hours or more after the breach.
-Which means attackers can do a lot of damage before they are detected.
+Of the attacked companies, half say they were not aware of anything until 24 hours or more after the breach.
+Which means attackers can do a lot of damage before victims detect them.

-As is often the case with research into online security, the company sponsoring the study has a product that can help solve the identified problem.
+As is often the case with security research, the sponsoring company has a product that solves the problem.
 Varonis sells insider threat protection software and tools to help companies understand what happens.

-Yet that naked self-interest doesn’t negate the study’s key point, that companies often give employees more access than they need to sensitive information and that makes them vulnerable.
+Yet that naked self-interest doesn’t negate the study’s key point: companies give employees more access than they need to sensitive information.
+That makes them vulnerable.